SethRobinson/aitools_client/README.md

 * Drag and drop images in as well as paste images from the windows clipboard
 * Pan/zoom with thousands of images on the screen
 * Mask painting with controllable brush size
 * Can utilize multiple servers (three video cards on one machine?
-Run three servers!) allowing seamless use of all remote GPUs for ultra fast generation and a single click to change the active model
+Run three servers!) allowing seamless use of all GPUs for ultra fast generation and a single click to change the active model
-* Neat workflow that allows evolving images with loopback while live-selecting the best alteratives to shape the image in real-time
+* Neat workflow that allows evolving images with loopback while live-selecting the best alternatives to shape the image in real-time
 * Open source, uses the Unity game engine and C# to do stuff with AI art
 * Privacy respected - does not phone home or collect any statistics, purely local usage